aapavlov1994/spine-webpack-plugin/README.md

   loader: spineLoaderPath,
 });
 ```
-A typical file with animations should look like:
+A typical structure of file with animations should look like (separate assets in "images" dir):

 ![img.png](readme_assets/anim_file.png)